San Gimignano

 Several million tourists visit San Gimignano each year.
 Nearly all come as day-trippers from May to September.
 They tightly blanket the streets.

-View this wonder early in the morning and late in the afternoon - or come during the cooler months.
+View this wonder early in the morning and late in the afternoon to miss the tour bus crowds.
+Or come during the cooler months.